ScumbagScalawag/Git-Gud/README.md

 Next, I (the repo maintainer) will either deny or accept these changes.
-This could mean you have to work on some stuff locally before merging your repo into mine, or maybe I (the maintainer) can edit your file manually on my end, and immediately remedy the conflicts and merge.
+This could mean you have to work on some stuff locally before merging your repo into mine, or maybe I (the maintainer) can edit your file manually on my end and immediately remedy the conflicts and merge.

 More soon.